Terrorists are likely to try to carry out attacks in Ethiopia.

 Attacks could be indiscriminate including in places visited by foreigners.
 You should be vigilant at all times, especially in crowded areas and public places such as transport hubs including airports, hotels, restaurants, bars and places of worship and during major gatherings like religious or sporting events.

 The terrorist group Al-Shabaab, although based in Somalia, poses a threat across the East Africa region.
-The group continues to link attacks in the region to Ethiopia’s military presence in Somalia as part of an African Union peacekeeping mission, and continues to threaten all countries who have military forces in Somalia.
+The group continues to link attacks to regional countries’ military presence in Somalia as part of an African Union peacekeeping mission, and continues to threaten all countries who have military forces in Somalia.
 The Ethiopian authorities have successfully disrupted a number of planned attacks and made a number of arrests.
 In November 2016, 8 Somali nationals were found guilty of trying to carry out terror attacks in public areas in Addis Ababa and jailed for 9 years.

 Following recent political changes in Ethiopia, a number of indigenous opposition groups have renounced violent activities and have been removed from the Ethiopian Government’s list of proscribed terrorist organisations.

 There is a heightened threat of terrorist attack globally against UK interests and British nationals, from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.

 There is a threat of kidnapping on the southern border with Kenya and in Ethiopia’s Somali region, particularly in the eastern areas to which the FCDO advise against all travel.
 Historically there have also been incidences of kidnapping in the Danakil area of Afar region.
 You should be vigilant, particularly in towns and cities in the Somali region of Ethiopia.